gooddata/gooddata-ui/docs/start_with_visual_components.md

 ## Responsive UI

 Visual Components are responsive by nature and fill the whole content of their wrapper element.
-This behaviour also implicates that in case you want a visualization with specific `height` and `width`, you have to specifiy them in the wrapper element.
-Otherwise, the visualization may not be visible at all.
+This behaviour implicates that if you want to create a visualization with a specific `height` and `width`, you must specifiy those dimensions in the wrapper element.
+Otherwise, the visualization may not be visible.

 ### Example